autoforwading/autoforwading/README.md

 # autoforwading
 This web app is to manage and automate works of Shipping Agencies </br>
-Author - Tafsin Sanjid Turan.
+Author - Tafsin Sanjid Turan